Exr0nProjects/learn_cpp/notes/knowledge_graph/the_things.md

 - no cycles
 - directed edges
 - all dp problems can be represented as DAGs

+# Dynamic Programming
+1. Frame the Question!
+1. Write down the Equation
+- Don't start coding right away
+    - Make sure to write down the equation
+- Choose or merge from smaller subproblems
+- Find the recursive solution, then look for computational overlap
+    - Draw a recursive tree?
+- If you don't have to try the subproblems, you might have a greedy problem
+- Must have overlapping subproblems

 ## Algorithmic Paradighms

 - Brute Force